Updated 3 March 2014

 - PENNSYLVANIA #6 • On 30 July 2013, in Pennsylvania Health Department v.
 Montgomery County Court Clerk Bruce Hanes, PA sued a county clerk who eventually issued 174 same-gender civil marriage licenses.
 Clerk Bruce Hanes and Attorney General Kathleen Kane both say that the state marriage ban is unconstitutional.
 On 2 August 2013, county attorneys asked the state court to transfer the case to the state Supreme Court.
 On 19 August 2013, 32 same-gender couples who received licenses from Hanes asked the court for permission to join Hanes as defendants.
 On 11 September 2013, a state court ruled in favor of the PA Health Department, and ordered the clerk to stop issuing civil marriage licenses to same-gender couples.
 On 1 October 2013, the county appealed to the PA Supreme Court.
 On 2 December 2013, lawyers for Hanes urged the PA Supreme Court to overturn the order that stopped Hanes from issuing any more same-gender civil marriage licenses.

 - PENNSYLVANIA #8 • On 26 September 2013, in Cara Palladino & Isabelle Barker v.
 PA Governor Corbett et al., a couple filed a federal suit to force PA to recognize their 2005 MA marriage.
 The Equality Forum suit raises two new federal constitutional questions (whether states must respect laws from other states, and whether citizens can travel between states without losing rights).
 On 9 December 2013, PA Attorney General Kathleen Kane sought to be dismissed as a defendant because her office was not involved in violating the plaintiffs’ rights.
+On 13 January 2014, the plaintiffs asked the court skip the trial and issue a summary judgment.

 - PENNSYLVANIA #9 • On 25 October 2013, in Barbara Baus v.
 Pennsylvania, Ms. Baus objected to paying a 15% tax of about $11,000 for inheriting the estate of her wife Catherine Burgi-Rios.